prof3ssorSt3v3/mad9011/docs/modules/week7/README.md

 ## Nondestructive Image Editing

-Because nondestructive editing doesn’t remove data from an image, the image quality doesn’t degrade when you make edits.
-You can perform nondestructive editing in Photoshop in several ways.
-First, we will use the type and shape tools to create layers.
+[*Techniques for nondestructive editing* -](https://helpx.adobe.com/ca/photoshop/using/nondestructive-editing.html) Because nondestructive editing doesn’t remove data from an image, the image quality doesn’t degrade when you make edits.
+Now, we will use the type and shape tools to create layers.

 ### TEXTS & SHAPES